 From the 1st March 2007 he has been certified by The Cane Masters International Association (C.M.I.A.) as a Cane Master, Instructor, Instructor for the Disabled in Cane and C.M.I.A.
 Director (Responsable for all issue regarding people with disabilities in the UK).
 Steve is a registered Instructor for the Ishin Ryu Honbu Dojo (Aikido).
 On 17th June 2011 was awarded Shodan (Honorary) Tenshin Ryu Iaido, Tsunami Yodokan by Mike Selvey (Shihan)

-Steve's other interests include: Iaido, golf, football, music, reading and listening to the radio.
+Steve's other interests include: Iaido, golf, football, music, reading Walking and listening to the radio.
 He enjoys doing voluntary work and helping others.
 When he has time Steve also likes to play games such as GO (IGO) a Japanese Board game and cribbage.

 Catherine Eveleigh has been training in Aikido since 2008.
 She joined St. Ives Aiki Dojo after attending a self defense evening at her church ladies group.
 Whilst there she trained with Sensei George Hemmings and gained 5th kyu (yellow belt).
 In September 2009 Catherine moved to Norwich and has trained at Norfolk and Norwich Shin-GI Tai Yodokan dojo with Sensei Steve Fyffe progressing until in December 2013 she attained her Shodan (1st Dan).
 Catherine is now an accredited BAB coach after passing her CL1 coaching course.

 Catherine is a Clinical Scientist working in the Radiotherapy Physics department at Norfolk and Norwich University Hospital.
 She also leads the Kidz Klub (5-12 yr olds) sunday school at Norwich Vineyard church.
 She has a wide range of interests including reading fantasy novels, listening to classical music and sountracks and visiting gardens and other areas of natural beauty.